SoftUni-Internal/interactive-content/EN/00-Unit-Testing/03-Global-Installation.md

 # Description
 You are required to submit only the unit tests for the object/function you are testing.

-Write tests to check the functionality of the following code:
+Create tests to check the functionality of the following code:

 ```js
 function sum(arr) {